 What Should You Do About Lead-Based Paint?

-All this information about the dangers of lead-based paint and its prevalence can be cause for concern, but the good news is that lead paint typically does not cause a problem unless it is chipping and flaking off or is sanded.
+All this information about the dangers of Pb paint and its prevalence can be cause for concern, but the good news is that lead paint typically does not cause a problem unless it is chipping and flaking off or is sanded.
 Disturbing lead paint can release small particles, which can combine with other household dust and be inhaled.

-If you think you may have lead-based paint in your home, there are a few steps you should take to reduce your exposure to lead dust:
+Here are a few steps you should take to reduce your exposure to lead dust:

 - Watch for deteriorating paint: The Environmental Protection Agency (EPA) recommends you maintain your house and minimize risks by keeping an eye out for deteriorating paint.
 If you spot flaking or chipping lead paint, you need to act quickly to remove the hazard.
 Remember that only a professional should handle the remediation and removal of lead-based paint.
 There are fines of around $30,000 for improper lead remediation.